Tanama Tales

 Every Tuesday and Friday, people flock to the amphitheater to hear live music or watch theatrical performances.
 What makes these performances special is that they are free of charge.
 Everything works on a first-come, first-served basis.

-A Shakespeare Festival takes place during the month of May.
+A Shakespeare Festival takes place during May.

 Don’t Miss the Period Homes